Run manual and Gherkin tests

 If you encounter problems when running a test, open defects or link existing defects.

-In the Add run step defect dialog box, fill in the relevant details for the defect.
+In the Add run (step) defect dialog box, fill in the relevant details for the defect.
 Use the buttons on the ribbon to add more information to the defect:

-To copy test run steps to the defect's Description field, click Copy steps to description.
+Click to add the test run steps to the defect's Description field.
 This helps you reproduce the problem when handling the defect.